Acidburn0zzz/Online-Privacy-Test-Resource-List/.github/ISSUE_TEMPLATE/Custom.md

 **I like to add the following page:**
 Small descibtion and overview of the requested site.

+**Is the page open source?**
+Yes / No / N/A

 **Why you think PORTAC needs this page - is it unique or already covered by other sites?**
-Describe why we need it.
+Describe why we need to add it.

 **Does the Site collects (and if yes) even sells collected statistics?**
 Please provide research regardings to this.
-If it's not mentioned or covered set it to N/A.
+If it's not mentioned or covered set it to N/A. Usually pages without any information or privacy guidelines will not be added - you'll be warned.